rorymiller/referees-rebuttal-2/draft2.md

 training provided by Abbott prior to use, of the new assay, in 'the field'.

-It is likely that the release of this assay will be delayed until at least quarter 3 of 2019.
+However, we note that it is likely that the release of this assay will be delayed until at least quarter 3 of 2019, after the recruitment of all patients.

 ## Appropriateness of the applicant's expertise to meet the requirements of the proposed research (if known)